panzerdp/dmitripavlutin.com/content/posts/062-javascript-nan/index.md

 In conclusion, "Not A Number" is a special number that represents a number type that is not a value.
 While it might seem funny at first, "Not A Number" is useful to represent faulty operations on numbers.

-In JavaScript `NaN` is the expression that represent "Not A Number".
+In JavaScript `NaN` is the expression that represents "Not A Number".

-On of the most interesting properties of `NaN` is that it doesn't equal to any other value, even with `NaN` itself.
-Thus `NaN === NaN` evaluates to `false`.
+`NaN` doesn't equal to any value, even with `NaN` itself.
 The recommended way to check if a variable contains `NaN` value is to use `Number.isNaN(value)`.
-This function returns `true` is value is `NaN`.

-Most common scenario that generates `NaN` value is arhitethical operations when one operand is `undefined` or `NaN`.
-It happens when you try to access a missing property, or use the result from a function that returned `undefined`.
-[Handling correctly `undefined`](/7-tips-to-handle-undefined-in-javascript/) is an efficient way to prevent `NaN`.
+`undefined` or `NaN` as an operand in arithmetical operations almost always result in `NaN`.
+It happens when you try to access a missing property or use the result from a function that returned `undefined`.

 Also, `NaN` can be created when having indeterminate forms or invalid arguments for mathematical functions.
 But these cases happen rarely.